 This service is provided for people who are in acute health need.
-We arrange for seven days of prepared meals and a mixture of groceries to be delivered once a week to people who are unable to cook for themselves.
-This service is available for a maximum of six weeks to aid recovery or whilst long term support is arranged.
+We arrange for seven days of prepared meals and additional groceries to be delivered once a week to people who are unable to cook for themselves.
+This service is available for a maximum of six weeks in any 12 month period to aid recovery or whilst long term support is arranged.

-We also provide for carers and family members, taking into account everyone’s dietetic requirements, allergies, food intolerances, preferences and religious and ethnic requirements.
+This service also provides for carers and family members, taking into account everyone’s dietetic requirements, allergies, food intolerances, preferences and religious and ethnic requirements.

-For 25 years our volunteers have prepared and home-delivered two meals every Sunday.
-From 1 April 2014 we will be using external providers to prepare and deliver seven days worth of food.
+For 25 years our volunteers prepared and delivered meals on a Sunday.
+From 1 April 2014 we now use external providers to prepare and deliver seven days worth of food.

 To access this service it is necessary to be referred to the service by a referrer.